-As a Department Administrator or Supervisor, what is the first step I should take if an employee informs me he or she is leaving?
+As a Department Administrator or Supervisor, what is the first step I should take if an employee informs me they are leaving?

-The first thing you should do is obtain written documentation from the employee stating his or her intended end date.
+The first thing you should do is obtain written documentation from the employee stating their intended end date.
 If you do not have this, please ask the employee for this documentation.
-To begin the departure process, you will need to forward the documentation to your Human Resources Coordinator along with a signed etad with the appropriate end date and reason for departure.
+To begin the departure process, you will need to attach the letter to a termination JCDF.

 Will the employee be asked to participate in an Exit Interview by Human Resources?

-Yes, once you have forwarded the etad and documentation to your HR Coordinator, he or she will reach out to the employee to schedule an Exit Interview.
-The Exit Interview is a time for the employee to reflect on his or her experience with Harvard, and to review details such as how the employee’s final paycheck is processed, benefits/COBRA information and what happens with his or her unused paid time off bank.
+Yes, once you have forwarded the etad and documentation to your HR Coordinator, they will reach out to the employee to schedule an Exit Interview.
+The Exit Interview is a time for the employee to reflect on his or her experience with Harvard, and to review details such as how the employee’s final paycheck is processed, benefits/COBRA information and what happens with their unused paid time off bank.

-What will I need to collect from the employee on his or her last day?
+What will I need to collect from the employee on their last day?

 Please be sure to collect any items that are University property such as Harvard ID cards, keys, laptop computers, PCards, Corporate Cards and any other items that are applicable.
 Please note all PCards, Corporate Cards, and Harvard IDcards will need to be shredded.
-Please send an email to Jonathan Knight regarding the Corporate Cards and Christine Jones regarding PCards, letting them know of the discontinued use.
+Please send an email to Christine Jones regarding PCards, letting them know of the discontinued use.
 Please make sure the Corporate Card balance is fully reconciled, cancel any recurring charges to either type of card.
 You will need to continue to monitor PCard activity for several months.

 Will I need to work with the employee to transfer any electronic documents with University or department information to a shared space?

-Please note: Per Harvard University’s Enterprise Information Security Policy, High Risk Confidential Information (HRCI) should not be saved/stored on any individual user computer or portable storage device, however, in the case where an employee’s position requires him or her to work with HRCI, please work with employee and IT to ensure all HRCI is removed from all applicable places.
+Please note: Per Harvard University’s Enterprise Information Security Policy, High Risk Confidential Information (HRCI) should not be saved/stored on any individual user computer or portable storage device, however, in the case where an employee’s position requires them to work with HRCI, please work with employee and IT to ensure all HRCI is removed from all applicable places.

 What will happen to the employee’s systems and email access?